Christine de Pizan

 Ultimately, after Robert and Constance were reconciled, the king gave her the authority to manage finances, to some extent, and Helgaud de Fleury's biography of the king is filled with anecdotes about the king's great generosity and Constance's efforts to restrain him.
 Rather than using these incidents as a way of demonstrating Constance's concern for the well-being of the treasury, the chaplain uses them to suggest that Constance was motivated by avarice.

-Constance's eldest son, Hugh Magnus, was recognized as Robert's heir in 1016, when he was about nine years old, but he rebelled against his father in 1025, earning his mother's disapproval.
+Constance's eldest son, Hugh Magnus, was born in 1007 and recognized as Robert's heir in 1016, when he was about nine years old.
+He rebelled against his father in 1025, earning his mother's disapproval.
 Although father and son were soon reconciled, Constance was blamed for Hugh's rebellion, because in consecrating Hugh as his heir, Robert had ignored "the great and more prudent men" and listened to his wife instead.
 Unfortunately Hugh Magnus died in September of that year, just eighteen years old.

 Which left the question of who should succeed Robert as king of France to be answered once more.
-Robert favored Henry (born in 1008), while Constance favored Robert (born in 1011), whom she thought better suited for kingship.
+Robert favored Henry (born c.
+1008/9), while Constance favored Robert (born c.
+1011/12), whom she thought better suited for kingship.
 After Henry was crowned as his Robert's heir in 1027, Constance encouraged her sons to rebel against their father, which they did, in 1030--evidently each son had a reason to be angry with what he got out of the arrangement, and they decided to join together to oppose their father.
-The two sons were ultimately reconciled with Robert before his death in 1031, with Henry succeding him as king of France and Robert confirmed as duke of Burgundy.***
+The two sons were ultimately reconciled with Robert before his death in 1031, with Henry succeding him as king of France and Robert confirmed as duke of Burgundy.**

 Scarcely had Robert died when Constance turned on Henry, now king of France, gathering a number of important allies to oppose her son.
 Henry fled to Normandy.
 Gathering his own supporters, Henry returned to France and besieged Constance at Poissy, where she had retreated.
 She enlisted her son Robert, duke of Burgundy, in her opposition to Henry, though after a defeat in battle against Henry, Robert reconciled with his brother and recognized his title.